Benchmark-Gensuite/CDN/plugins/ai/describe-it/README.md

 </script>
 ```

-- add a class to your textarea
+- later on, for whatever textarea you want to enhance with the Describe-It AI, add the `bmgs-describeit-ai` class to your textarea.
+Other classes can still be used for style purposes

 ```html
  <textarea class="bmgs-describeit-ai"></textarea>